highsource/aufzugswaechter/story.md

 It took just a few lines of code to add marker clusters.
 The map started looking pretty cool, with animated marker clusters which "explode" when you zoom in.

+But the facility markers were all looking the same.
+I at least needed to distinguish them by the color.
+LeafletJS documentation explains how to create custom icons for markers TODO, but since I'm no graphic designer, that looked like quite an effort.

+Luckily, I've found yet another plugin for LeafletJS - the Awesome Markers plugin.
+This plugin delivers exactly what it promises - awesome markers.
+I've added the plugin and could then change colors of the facility markers based on the state:

+TBD

 ## Map imagery from Mapbox

 I wanted to use OSM map material, but also some good-looking rendering.
 I knew Mapbox provides it so I've registered on Mapbox and got my own public API key.
 Configuration on LeafletJS is trivial.